hectorfortuno2/iGo/README.md

 >First one is that, we (the authors) do not have enough knowledge to design a multi-threading code or to implement other type of methods in order to achieve a better performance time.
 At least, not yet... but we will soon!

->Second one is that the `network` library is quite slow.
+>Second one is that the `networkx` library is quite slow.
 The performance time of their methods are big and, as we have a big graph as the Barcelona driving ways one, time increases a lot.
 In addition, data provided by the Barcelona town hall is not complete and does not have a good format, so managing that data is difficult and time-costing.